EARTH EQUITY

 Please visit The Sustainable Economies Law Center website to learn more about Ricardo Nuñez and his work.

-Kelton Packard O'Connor
+Kelton Packard O'Connor (he/him)

 Kelton O’Connor is an incarcerated person who writes about the modern day asylum, the friends he has made in these places, and a range of public policy issues.
 He is a co-founder of Earth Equity, a food policy organizer, and the creator of Earth Equity's Diabetes Justice Workshop curriculum – a course designed to help incarcerated people explore links between healing foods and healing the planet.
 He is also the author of the Right 2 Heal (R2H) Strategy, a food justice proposal he was invited to submit as part of an advisory report to California Governor Gavin Newsom’s current prison reform project.